Hyohko/diskhasher/README.md

           will be created at './mykey.key'.
 You will be prompted to enter a password to secure the private key.

+          Note that in order to generate a new keypair with the same prefix, you have to explicitly delete or rename the old keypair before 'genkey' will allow you to create a new one.

   -h, --help
           Print help (see a summary with '-h')